Distance Magic Labeling of Generalised Mycielskian Graphs: Introduction

 \section{Introduction}

-Throughout this paper, by a graph $G = (V, E)$, we mean a finite connected undirected simple graph with vertex set $V(G)$ and edge set $E(G)$, where $|V(G)| = n$ and $|E(G)| = m$.
-For graph theoretic terminology and notation we refer to \cite{west}.\\
+Throughout this paper, by a graph $G = (V, E)$, we mean a finite undirected simple graph with vertex set $V(G)$ and edge set $E(G)$.
+For graph-theoretic terminology and notation, we refer to \cite{west}.\\

-A \textit{labeling} of a graph is any function that assigns elements of a graph (vertices or edges or both) to the set of numbers (positive integers or elements of groups, etc).
-In particular, if we have a bijection $f:V(G) \to \{1, 2,\dots, n \}$ then $f$ is called a \textit{vertex labeling}.
+A \textit{labeling} of a graph is any function that assigns elements of a graph (vertices or edges or both) to the set of numbers (positive integers or elements of groups, etc.).
+In particular, if we have a bijection $f:V(G) \to \{1, 2,\dots, |V(G)|\}$ then $f$ is called a \textit{vertex labeling}.
 The \textit{neighborhood} of a vertex $x$ in $G$ is the set of all vertices adjacent to $x$ and is denoted by $N_G(x)$.
-The \textit{degree} of vertex $v$ in $G$, denoted by $deg_{G}(v)$ is equal to $|N_G(v)|$.
-When a graph $G$ is clear from the context we will simply write $N(x)$ and $deg(x)$ for neighborhood and degree of a vertex $x$, respectively.
+The \textit{degree} of vertex $v$ in $G$, denoted by $deg_{G}(v)$ is the $|N_G(v)|$. \\

+When a graph $G$ is clear from the context, we will simply write $N(x)$ and $deg(x)$ for the neighborhood and degree of a vertex $x$, respectively.
 The \textit{weight} of a vertex $v$, denoted by $w(v)$ is defined as $w(v)= \sum_{u \in N(v)} f(u)$.
-If $f$ is vertex labeling such that $w(v) = k$, for all $v \in V(G)$, then $k$ is called a \textit{magic constant} and labeling $f$ is called a \textit{distance magic labeling}.
-A graph which admits such a labeling is called a \textit{distance magic graph}.
-For more details ( see,\cite{dm_survey_gallian, sigma_jinnah, dm_4reg_petr, miller, rao, vilfredt}).
+If $f$ is vertex labeling such that $w(v) = k$, for all $v \in V(G)$, then $k$ is called a \textit{magic constant} and the labeling $f$ is called a \textit{distance magic labeling}.
+A graph that admits such labeling is called a \textit{distance magic graph}.
+For more details, see \cite{dm_survey_arumugam, dm_survey_gallian, sigma_jinnah, dm_miller, rao, vilfredt}.\\

+The characterization of distance magic graphs remains a persistent challenge within the realm of graph labeling problems, and as of now, no comprehensive characterization has been established.
+Researchers have been actively investigating this problem, either by examining specific graph families or by constructing graphs with distinct graph-theoretic properties conducive to distance magic labeling.
+Additionally, there is a prevailing belief that among a collection of nonisomorphic graphs on $n$ vertices, only a small fraction exhibits distance magic properties \cite{dm_algo_fuad}.
+This paper contributes to the discourse by conducting a study on the distance magic labeling of graphs derived from the generalized Mycielskian construction.\\

+The Mycielskian $\mu(G)$ of a graph $G = (V, E)$ is the graph with the vertex set $V(\mu(G)) = \{(x,0), (x,1): x \in V(G)\} \cup \{u\}$ and the edge set $E(\mu(G)) = \{(x,0)(y,0), (x,0)(y,1) : xy \in E(G)\} \cup \{(x,1)u : x \in V(G)\}$\cite{mycielski}.
+Using this construction, Mycielski proved the existence of triangle-free graphs with arbitrarily large chromatic numbers.
+In \cite{ravi_myc}, authors have studied the distance magic labeling of Mycielskian of some families of graphs, including trees, cycles, wheels, and complete bipartite graphs.
+In particular, they observed that, $\mu(G)$ admits distance magic labeling independent of the graph $G$.
+Furthermore, the authors established that if $G$ is $r$-regular such that $\mu(G)$ is distance magic, then $r \le 3$.
+They have given the complete characterisation of connected $2$-regular graphs $G$ for which $\mu(G)$ is distance magic.
+In particular, for a given graph $G$, they have studied the problem for the graphs $G, \mu(G), \mu^{2}(G), \dots $, obtained through the iterative application of Mycielskian construction on $G$.\\